wickedcodeninja/APA-FunFlow/README.md

   `type Analysis a = ErrorT TypeError (SupplyT FVar (Supply TVar)) a`

-  Our W algorothm lives in this Monad.
+  Our W algorithm lives in this Monad.
 ErrorT is used to report error messages during unification and the two Supplies are used to have fresh streams of both type and annotation variables.